 - No. The host family will shop groceries for an extra person shopping.
 In most cases, they will provide you with food items to prepare your own breakfast, lunch or dinner.
 Some families prefer to offer you a cooked meal for lunch and dinner.

 - Yes.
-If you request to reduce your meals, hosts will understand when you may have late hour schedule or wish to eat outside at your leisure, or simply homesick to your home country meals and wish to prepare your own meals.
+If you ask to reduce your meals, hosts will understand when you may have late hour schedule or wish to eat outside at your leisure, or simply homesick to your home country meals and want to prepare your meals.
 If you request additional meals, you should ask your host if it is possible.
 Some hosts may not be able to offer additional meals due to work schedule or other personal reasons.

 - Yes, review our list of homestay hosts on our website, if you are interested in specific ones, please quote the host ID number of the homestay to your homestay coordinator.
 We will approach host family for you and find out availability.
 If the requested host family is not available, we will try to contact a similar one for you.

 - Yes, indeed.
-Your homestay coordinator has many years of experience and may become a great resource of information and options when available.
+Your homestay coordinator has many years of experience and may become a great resource for information and options when available.

 - Yes, you do.
-Options are only subject to available host families with vacant room in the requested city or neighbourhood.
+Options are only subject to available host families with vacant room in the required city or neighborhood.

-- Yes.
-Please note that a key is responsibility and point of trust in you by your host.
+- Yes, note that a key is responsibility and point of trust to you by your host.
 Ensure that you ask your host when you wish to invite a stranger, your friend, or school mate to the house.

 - Yes, only at suitable hours.
 TV is usually shared TV in a common area or living room.
-If you want your own private TV, you should consider the deluxe type option at application time.
+If you want your own the private television, you should consider the expensive type option at application time.

 - Yes, but you need to ask your host.
 Make sure you use a local access number when you log on to the internet to avoid long distance charges.
 Do not open any file attachments or junk mail that may put your host’s computer at risk.
-Your host may not have the proper protection on his or her computer and my loose a lot of important files or inure lots of damages.
+Your host may not have the proper protection on his or her computer and may lose a lot of important files or suffer lots of damages.
 Kindly ask your host how long you can use the computer for since they may have some regular work to do.
-Hosts are not required to offer a computer; therefore, we urge you to careful or best bring your laptop with you.
+Hosts are not required to offer computers; therefore, we urge you to be careful or best bring your laptop with you.

 - Yes.
-The host family will show you where the laundry facilities are and how to use operate the laundry machines without damaging your clothing.
+The host family will show you where the laundry facilities are and how to use the washing machines without damaging your clothing.

 - Yes.
 Your host will show you how to go shopping after arrival, but if wish, you could ask your host to go out shopping with them.
 It could save you time, effort, money to accompany your host.
 Most hosts know where to buy things cheap or have memberships that can save you money.